shiquan/PISA/README.md

 # SingleCellTools
-This program is designed to process single cell omics data.
-It is in developing and will be updated frequently.
-Please do not use it in your project before I release the stable version.
+Please note the source code in this repository is under development and may contain experimental or untested code.
+We recommend you do not use it in production pipelines unless specifically advised.